Bkmaxx/Neteye/README.md

 # Neteye
-Network Enumeration And Post Exploitation
+Network Enumeration And Post Exploitation.
+[Python3 required].
+Install all the modules in requirements.txt.

 NetEye is hands on tool for cybersecurity professionals for making network enumeration and reconnaissance process quick for vulnerability assessment and